rust-lang/rfcs/text/3516-public-private-dependencies.md

 This field can be specified in `workspace.dependencies` and be overridden when `workspace = true` is in a dependency.
 When building a `lib`, Cargo will use the `priv` modifier with `--extern` for all private dependencies.
 What is private is what is left after recursively walking public dependencies (`pub = true`).
-We'll ignore this for other build target kinds (e.g. `bin`) as that would create extra noise.
+For other [`crate-type`s](https://doc.rust-lang.org/cargo/reference/cargo-targets.html#the-crate-type-field) (e.g. `bin`),
+we'll tell rustc that all dependencies are public to reduce noise from inaccessible `pub` items.

 Old cargo versions will emit a warning when this key is encountered but otherwise continue, even if the feature is present but unstable.